Hello Girls of World War I

 After the war ended, some women were ordered to Coblenz in Germany for that country's occupation and to Paris for the Paris Peace Treaty of 1919 to continue telephone operations, sometimes in direct support of President Woodrow Wilson.

-Corah Bartlett and Inez Crittenden died in France in the United States service and were buried there in military cemeteries with military ceremonies.
-Those operators died of the same influenza pandemic that killed more Armed Forces soldiers than combat operations.
+Corah Bartlett and Inez Crittenden, two of these brave operators, died in France in the United States service.
+They were buried there in military cemeteries with full military honors, having succumbed to the same influenza pandemic that claimed more Armed Forces soldiers than combat operations.

-Women of the Army Signal Corps were ineligible for discharge until formal release.
-Because of their logistics role, those women were among the last soldiers to come home to the United States.
-The last Signal Corps operators returned from France in January of 1920.
+The women of the Army Signal Corps were ineligible for discharge until formal release.
+Because of their logistics role, they were among the last soldiers to come home to the United States.
+The last Signal Corps operators returned from France in January 1920.

 Upon arrival in the United States, the Army informed female veterans that they had performed as civilians, not soldiers, even though operators had served in Army uniform in a theatre of war surrounded by similarly engaged men.